umtkyck/GreatScottMonitor/docs/USER_GUIDE.md

 ### First-Time Setup

 1. **Launch the Application**
-   - The MedSecure Vision client should start automatically when you log in
+   - The CXA client should start automatically when you log in
    - Look for the green shield icon in your system tray

 2. **Initial Authentication**